Guseyn/cutie-assert/README.md

 # Examples

-You can find examples of using this library in [test directory](https://github.com/Guseyn/cutie-assert/tree/master/test)
+You can find examples of using this library in the [test directory](https://github.com/Guseyn/cutie-assert/tree/master/test)